ggcarrots/django-carrots/source/python_xmas_tree.rst

     def calc_bmi(height, weight):
         return weight / height ** 2

-Finally, in a smooth way we will solve the problem from the end of the previous chapter:
+Finally, as a last example on functions, here is a solution to the problem from the end of the previous chapter:

 .. testcode::